Calling all social media marketers, content designers, digital producers, and other creatives!

 To create tasks from a Whiteboard:

-The new task displays immediately on the Whiteboard.
+- The embedded task opens on your Whiteboard.

 They can also attach existing tasks and subtasks, and add info as they strategize.

 To attach existing tasks:

 Search for a specific task by name, ID, or URL.

 Browse recently viewed tasks and click to add.

 Even some of the writers started using Whiteboards to make flowcharts to outline their articles!

 Everyone agreed that creating and adding tasks in Whiteboards is a game-changer.

 Now that they have so many Whiteboards, Tania lets Cory know that their team is having a hard time keeping the Whiteboards organized.
 In a quick half-hour meeting, the two come up with a solution.

 Tania presents the Whiteboard organization methods to all the teams.